actionhero/actionhero-tutorial/README.md

   - `npm start`
   - There are a few extra steps needed to persists data to Redis.
 - This project uses Redis as a database.
 You will need to have it installed on your computer.
-- Remember that ActionHero is an API server, so we will be focusing on creating an API for blogging and chatting, and _applying_ that to a website rather than creating a beautiful website itself.
+- Remember that Actionhero is an API server, so we will be focusing on creating an API for blogging and chatting, and _applying_ that to a website rather than creating a beautiful website itself.

 ## Getting Started with a new actionhero Project